Moldovan language: History and politics

+Birth

 The history of the Moldovan language refers to the historical evolution of the glottonym Moldavian/Moldovan in Moldova and beyond.
 It is closely tied to the region's political status, as during long periods of rule by Russia and the Soviet Union, officials emphasized the language's name as part of separating the Moldovans from those people who began to identify as Romanian in a different nation-building process.
 Cyrillic script was in use.
 From a linguistic perspective, Moldovan is an alternative name for the varieties of the Romanian language spoken in the Republic of Moldova (see History of the Romanian language).

 Before 1918, during the period between the wars, and after the union of Bessarabia with Romania, scholars did not have consensus that Moldovans and the Romanians formed a single ethnic group.
 The Moldovan peasants had grown up in a different political entity and missed the years of creating a pan-Romanian national political consciousness.
 They identified as Moldovans speaking the language "Moldovan".
 This caused reactions from pan-Romanian nationalists.
 The concept of the distinction of Moldovan from Romanian was explicitly stated only in the early 20th century.
 It accompanied the raising of national awareness among Moldovans, with the Soviets emphasizing distinctions between Moldavians and Romanians.
 Moldavian has also been recorded by the 1960s' Romanian Linguistic Atlas as the answer to the question "What [language] do you speak?" in parts of Western Moldavia (Galați and Iași counties).

 Major developments since the fall of the Soviet Union include resuming use of a Latin script rather than Cyrillic letters in 1989, and several changes in the statutory name of the official language used in Moldova.
 At one point of particular confusion about identity in the 1990s, all references to geography in the name of the language were dropped, and it was officially known simply as limba de stat — 'the state language'.

 Moldovan was assigned the code mo in ISO 639-1 and code mol in ISO 639-2 and ISO 639-3.
 Since November 2008, these have been deprecated, leaving ro and ron (639-2/T) and rum (639-2/B), the language identifiers As of 2013 to be used for the variant of the Romanian language also known as Moldavian and Moldovan in English, the ISO 639-2 Registration Authority said in explaining the decision.

 In 1989, the contemporary Romanian version of the Latin alphabet was adopted as the official script of the Moldavian SSR.